 The girl had an infatuation with an American company called "Disney" and many animated films they made.
-Rukia and Orihime (and even Kon) had watched The Lion King, Beauty and the Beast, Toy Story, and 101 Dalmatians, all in a row.
+Rukia and Orihime (and even Kon) had watched a huge batch of the company's films ("CLASSICS!" insisted Orihime) in a row.
 It had been a pleasant afternoon, filled with movies, snacks—Rukia found she loved popcorn—and laughs.

 Quite odd, then, that Rukia was having a nightmare.